vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 ## Information Entropy

-Before we get to Information Gain, we have to talk about [Information Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
+Before we get to Information Gain, we have to first talk about [Information Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
 In the context of training Decision Trees, Entropy can be roughly thought of as **how much variance the data has**.
 For example:

 - A dataset of only blues <span class="inline-point blue"></span><span class="inline-point blue"></span><span class="inline-point blue"></span><span class="inline-point blue"></span> would have very **low** (in fact, zero) entropy.
 - A dataset of mixed blues, greens, and reds <span class="inline-point blue"></span><span class="inline-point blue"></span><span class="inline-point green"></span><span class="inline-point green"></span><span class="inline-point red"></span><span class="inline-point red"></span> would have relatively **high** entropy.

-Here's how we calculate Information Entropy:
+Here's how we calculate Information Entropy for a dataset with $C$ classes:

 $$
 E = -\sum_i^C p_i \log_2 p_i
 $$

-where $C$ is the total number of classes and $p_i$ is the probability of randomly picking an element of class $i$ from the dataset (i.e. the proportion of the dataset made up of class $i$).
+where $p_i$ is the probability of randomly picking an element of class $i$ (i.e. the proportion of the dataset made up of class $i$).

 The easiest way to understand this is with an example.
 Consider a dataset with 1 blue, 2 greens, and 3 reds: <span class="inline-point blue"></span><span class="inline-point green"></span><span class="inline-point green"></span><span class="inline-point red"></span><span class="inline-point red"></span><span class="inline-point red"></span>.
 Then